 How you feel in the morning affects how you feel at work for the rest of the day.
 In one University of Pennsylvania study, researchers analyzed the moods and performance of customer service representatives.
 Those who were in a good mood in the morning were more productive during the day and reported having more positive interactions with customers.

 So make it a point to do something in the morning that makes you feel good.
 Take a few minutes to savor your morning coffee (or tea or hot chocolate or whatever you like to drink before the workday starts).
 This means actually pausing to enjoy it, not gulping it down as you rush to your desk.
 And get some fresh air.
 Research shows that spending just 20 minutes outside boosts happiness and feelings of well-being.
+These phrases will make you even more successful at work.

 2. Make fewer decisions